 - Compensation for medical bills should be paid directly to health care provider, not to the employee.

 Injured workers and health care providers have one year from the date of treatment to submit the charges to the workers’ compensation insurer for reimbursement.
+An Atlanta workers’ compensation attorney can explain how reimbursement works if you have questions.

 A Few Important Things to Keep in Mind about Your Medical Bills